lyndon025/playtested/src/content/article/2023-06-08-roll-up-everything-in-sight-and-make-some-stars--first-impressions---we-love-katamari-rer.md

 ---
-title: "Roll up everything in sight and make some stars | First Impressions - We Love Katamari REROLL+"
+author: lyndonguitar
+category: Review
-description: "We Love Katamari REROLL+ Royal Reverie is an enhanced edition of the classic PS2 from 2005 that takes players on a whimsical and quirky adventure as they step into the shoes of the Prince once again, as well as the King of All Cosmos during his boyhood."
+description: We Love Katamari REROLL+ Royal Reverie is an enhanced edition of the classic PS2 from 2005 that takes players on a whimsical and quirky adventure as they step into the shoes of the Prince once again, as well as the King of All Cosmos during his boyhood.
+featured: false
 pubDate: 2023-06-08
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "we-love-katamari-reroll+-royal-reverie"]
+tags:
-featured: false
+- taptap
+- we-love-katamari-reroll+-royal-reverie
-thumb: ""
+thumb: ''
+title: Roll up everything in sight and make some stars | First Impressions - We Love Katamari REROLL+
 ---

 We Love Katamari REROLL+ Royal Reverie is an enhanced edition of the classic PS2 from 2005 that takes players on a whimsical and quirky adventure as they step into the shoes of the Prince once again, as well as the King of All Cosmos during his boyhood.